Saving & Spending Budgeting & Expenses

 Bottom line

-Figuring out how to manage your money is made a lot simpler when you take advantage of helpful financial apps.
-In addition to Rocket Money and Mint, there are other apps out there, including YNAB (You Need a Budget), Empower (formerly known as Personal Capital), EveryDollar, and Goodbudget.
-And, of course, there's always good old Google Sheets.
+Figuring out how to manage your money is a lot simpler when you take advantage of helpful financial apps.
+While Mint doesn’t exist anymore, there are other apps out there to help you manage your finances.